masikol/barapost/README.md

 Way 1: go to terminal and run `git clone https://github.com/masikol/barapost.git`

-Way 2: download ZIP archive (green button at the top right of this page "Clone or downlaod" -> "Download ZIP").
+Way 2: download ZIP archive (green button at the top right of this page "Clone or download" -> "Download ZIP").

+After that, you can find executable Python files in directory `barapost/barapost` and add this directory to your PATH variable.

 ## The workflow and what Barapost does

 1. **prober.py** -- this script sends several sequences (i.e. only a part of your data set) to NCBI BLAST server in order to determine what taxonomic units are "present" in data set. "prober.py" saves information about the best hit(s) of each sequence from probing batch.
 Processing all sequences in this way takes too much time, what leads us to "barapost.py".

-2. **barapost.py** -- this script firstly downloads best hits "discovered" by "prober.py" from Genbank, then uses these downloaded sequences to build a database on your local machine and finally aligns the rest of data set against builded database in order to perform texonomic annotation.
-Database building and "BLASTing" is performed by "BLAST+" toolkit.
+2. **barapost.py** -- this script firstly downloads best hits "discovered" by "prober.py" from Genbank, then uses these downloaded sequences to create a database on local machine and finally classifies the rest of data using created database.
+Creating a database and "BLASTing" is performed by "BLAST+" toolkit.

-3. **fastQA5-sorter.py** -- this script performs sorting (dividing into separate files) of your data set according to results of "prober.py" and "barapost.py"
+3. **fastQA5-sorter.py** -- this script sorts (dividing into separate files) nucleotide sequences according to results of "prober.py" and "barapost.py"

 ![](imgs/Barapost-wokflow.png)